Maddie Susi, APCC

 Who I help:

-I work with adolescents, young adults, and adults who are seeking to better understand themselves and their patterns, which at times surfaces in the aftermath of trauma or painful life experiences.
-Many of my clients are navigating anxiety, relationship challenges, identity questions, or persistent feelings of disconnection with self and/or the world.
-I also work with individuals who have developed survival strategies—such as substance use or self-harm—to manage emotions or experiences that once felt too overwhelming to face alone.
+I work with adolescents, young adults, and adults who are seeking to better understand themselves, often with the context of past trauma or painful life experiences.
+Many of my clients are navigating anxiety, depression, relationship challenges, identity questions, or persistent feelings of disconnection with themself and the world.
+All of which can manifest in survival strategies—from overworking to substance use to self-harm—to manage these emotions that can feel too overwhelming to face alone.

 How I help:

 My work is rooted in curiosity, compassion, and collaboration.
-I draw from a range of clinical modalities—including CBT, DBT, Narrative Therapy, and Relational-Cultural Therapy—to support each client’s unique process.
-I pay close attention to how early experiences shape current behavior, and I help clients explore the function of those patterns in the context of survival, resilience, and relationship.
+I draw from a range of clinical modalities—including CBT, Relational-Cultural Therapy, IFS, and EMDR—to support each client’s unique process.
+I pay close attention to how early experiences shape current behavior, and I help clients explore the function of those patterns in the context of resilience and relationship.

 What my clients say about working with me: